someobserver/recurgence/README.md

 Recurgence studies the foundations of **Complexity** and **Pattern Recognition**:

-The simpler the rule $\rightarrow$ the greater its potential.
+The simpler the rule -> the greater its potential.

-Two binary states `0` $+$ `1` bootstrapped the infinite digital complexity making this document possible, and accessible to you now.
+Two binary states `0` + `1` bootstrapped the infinite digital complexity making this document possible, and accessible to you now.
 From the I Ching, to Bach's fugues, to Conway's Game of Life, the simplest constraints produce emergent generativity.

-**Just think:** two DNA pairs `AT` $+$ `CG` encoded themselves into a cascade of recursive protein expression capable of reading and understanding this sentence.
+**Just think:** two DNA pairs `AT` + `CG` encoded themselves into a cascade of recursive protein expression capable of reading and understanding this sentence.
 But all dynamic systems metabolize the structure they create, even *without* explicit direction from the start.

 Reality itself operates on a set of simple, thermodynamic principles that compound themselves into extraordinary informational complexity.